openvinotoolkit/openvino/docs/OV_Runtime_UG/Samples_Overview.md

 source setupvars.sh
 ```

-1. Navigate to a directory that you have write access to and create a samples build directory.
-This example uses a directory named `build`:
+1. Navigate to a directory with write access and create a folder for samples (for example, `build`):
 ```sh
 mkdir build
 ```